 PAPERS & PUBLICATIONS

-“Sovereign Risk and Belief-Driven Fluctuations in the Euro Area”; joint with Giancarlo Corsetti, Keith Kuester, and Gernot Mueller;
+“Sovereign Risk and Belief-Driven Fluctuations in the Euro Area”; joint with Giancarlo Corsetti, Keith Kuester, and Gernot Mueller; Journal of

 “Sovereign Risk, Fiscal Policy, and Macroeconomic Stability”; joint with Giancarlo Corsetti, Keith Kuester, and Gernot Mueller; Economic Journal